nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 The pyJSON GUI (proper name pending) requires Python >= 3.10.
 A proper dependency list follows soon-ish.

+## Build a binary

+Install Pyinstaller with `pip install Pyinstaller` and then run `pyinstaller --clean --add-data './pyJSON_interface.ui;.' pyJSON.py
+`.
+Add in the `--onefile` parameter for a fancy monolithic file with increased starting time.

 ## Featueres

 ### Reading, Validating and Writing JSON files